AdrianeZ/CodeApplicationLaravel/README.md

-Application provides simple authentication and provides generating, removing and listing 10-digit code binded to partiular user.
+Application provides simple authentication and provides generating, removing and listing 10-digit code binded to particular user.

 ## How to use locally?